-Table 6-3 lists the jurisdiction applicable to each resource.
-The manuals and webpage documents establish the required design criteria for new and redevelopment projects as defined in each of the MS4 permits, and are considered to be the most appropriate design sources for retrofit projects that can maximize performance and maintain consistency.
-Therefore, all SWRP BMP projects will be designed following criteria in the manual from the project's relevant jurisdiction.
-Design criteria for project components other than BMPs, including restoration practices, should follow the applicable local, federal, or state standards or best professional practice as appropriate.
+9 Table 6-3 lists the jurisdiction applicable to each resource.
+The manuals and webpage documents establish 10 the required design criteria for new and redevelopment projects as defined in each of the MS4 permits, and 11 are considered to be the most appropriate design sources for retrofit projects that can maximize performance 12 and maintain consistency.
+Therefore, all SWRP BMP projects will be designed following criteria in the 13 manual from the project's relevant jurisdiction.
+Design criteria for project components other than BMPs, 14 including restoration practices, should follow the applicable local, federal, or state standards or best 15 professional practice as appropriate.

 Note that the manuals below do not provide design criteria for drywells.
 As of issuance of this SWRP, there also was no state or regional criteria, or guidance, although the State Water Board was preparing to develop statewide guidelines.
 In the absence of such information, a subset of the ARB SWRP collaborators developed guidance to be used in the ARB region.
-Appendix L provides information developed by this work team based on practices from the states of Oregon and Washington and the City of Portland, along with literature and best professional judgement.
+Appendix L provides information developed by this work team based on practices from the states of Oregon and Washington and the City of Portland, along

+21 with literature and best professional judgement.

 Manual Applicable Jurisdiction

 City of Citrus Heights

 City of Elk Grove

-SCOD Stormwater Quality Design Manual (July 2018) City of Folsom
+SSOR Starmwater Quality Design Manual (July 2018) City of Folsom

-SSQP Stormwater Quality Design Manual (July 2018) City of Galt
+SSQP Storniwater Quality Design Manual (July 2018) City of Galt

 City of Rancho Cordova

 City of Sacramento

 Sacramento County

 City of Auburn

 West Placer City of Lincoln

 Stormwater Design Manual City of Roseville

 (April 2016) Town of Loomis

 Placer County

-City of Rocklin Post-Construction Manual (June 2015) City of Rocklin
+City of Rocklin

+Post-Construction Manual City of Rocklin

+(June 2015)

-El Dorado County West Slope Development and Redevelopment Standards and Post Construction Stormwater Plan Requirements (July 2017) Western El Dorado County
+El Dorado County West Slope

+Development and Redevelopment Standards and Post Western El Dorado County

+Construction Stormwater Plan Requirements

+(July 2017)

-Table 6-3.
+22 Table 6-3.
 Stormwater Manuals for Each ARB Jurisdiction